souzatharsis/podcastfy/paper/paper.md

 - Create podcasts from pre-existing or edited transcripts.
 - Leverage cloud-based and local LLMs for transcript generation (increased privacy and control).
 - Integrate with advanced text-to-speech models (OpenAI, ElevenLabs, and Microsoft Edge).
-- Provide multi-language support for global content creation.
+- Provide multi-language support for global content creation and enhanced
 - Integrate seamlessly with CLI and Python packages for automated workflows.

 See the [Appendix](#appendix) section for audio samples.